Occupational Safety and Health/Disaster Prevention

 2. DIC Group Companies in Other Countries and Territories

-DIC Group companies in other countries and territories are also deploying hands-on safety training.
-In Greater China, hands-on safety training equipment has been installed at Nantong DIC Color Co., Ltd., DIC Graphics (Guangzhou) Ltd. and Changzhou Huari New Materials Co., Ltd., in the PRC and DIC Graphics Chia Lung Corp. in Taiwan.
+DIC Group companies in other countries and territories are also deploying Principles of Safe Conduct.
+In Greater China, hands-on safety training equipment has been installed at Nantong DIC Color Co., Ltd., DIC Graphics (Guangzhou) Ltd. and Changzhou Huari New Material Co., Ltd., in the PRC and DIC Graphics Chia Lung Corp. in Taiwan.
 In the Asia–Pacific region, equipment has been installed at DIC Compounds (Malaysia) Sdn.
-Bhd., PT DIC ASTRA Chemicals in Indonesia, Thailand’s Siam Chemical Industry Co., Ltd., and DIC India Limited’s Noida Plant.
-These companies provide hands-on safety training for employees across their respective regions, as well as training for instructors.
+Bhd., PT.
+DIC ASTRA Chemicals in Indonesia, Thailand’s Siam Chemical Industry Co., Ltd., and DIC India Limited’s Noida Plant.
+These companies also provide hands-on safety training for employees of affiliated companies, as well as training for instructors, in their respective regions.

 DIC Asia Pacific Holds Safety Day for Regional DIC Group Companies